Forni Avoltri: History

 During World War I the town was evacuated and used at first as a base for the supply of the Italian troops on the front line, it was the seat of the local command and the field hospital.
 The town was subjected to several bombings with grenades by the Austrians and was occupied following the Caporetto route, from November 1917 to November 1918.

 Towards the end of World War II Forni Avoltri was the battleground zone with the retreating German army, between 1944 and 1945 it suffered the bombing of the towns of Frassenetto and Forni.
 Between October 1944 and April 1945 the Cossack troops on horseback settle there.
 In November 1966 the town suffered a disastrous flood, in which the then mayor Riccardo Romanin, Augusto Brunasso, Ezio Brunasso and Emilio Romanin, engaged in rescue operations, and three nineteen year olds Beppino Del Fabbro, Gildo Romanin and Raffaele Vidale lost their lives.
-Thanks to the appeal launched by the daily Messaggero Veneto - Giornale del Friuli and collected by the newspaper La Provincia di Como, a subscription was immediately opened in favor of the affected populations.
+Thanks to the appeal launched by the daily Messaggero Veneto and collected by the newspaper La Provincia di Como, a subscription was immediately opened in favor of the affected populations.
 In 1967 it was thus possible to inaugurate the new middle school, a gift from the people of Como, named after the late mayor Riccardo Romanin and the other victims.